Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits operation of drones or electric-powered model aircraft within any District property except in areas designated by the Executive Director and according to District rules and restrictions.
-District property includes first 150 feet of airspace above ground level.
+Prohibits the use of drones or other electric-powered model aircraft within any District property except at areas designated by the Executive Director.

 Restrictions